The Student Accommodation With the Best Social Experience (According to Students)

 Great for 1st year students, Stephenson Hall scores 4.58 as it offers students the chance to meet fellow freshers and build a bond as you manoeuvre through first year together.
 The bond created amongst students is made for life with strangers turning into long lasting friends.
 Located in a fantastic location close to the city and university sites, students will always have something to do.

-The Old Fire Station, Birmingham, Student Roost
+Canvas The Old Fire Station, Canvas Student

 I love living at the old fire station, the staff are lovely, especially Kay and Blair who always take the time to talk to the residents.

 At the Old Fire Station it’s the staff that make the place feel like a home.
 With an average score of 4.61, staff make the residents feel welcome and help them meet other students by holding social events throughout the year.
 The Old Fire Station is located within walking distance to a variety of social activities so there is always something for residents to do onsite or offsite.